 Security group definition

 A security group is a logically isolated group of instances within the same region that are mutually trusted and share the same security requirements.
-Security group rules control access to or from the Internet or internal network for the elastic container instances in the security group.
+The rules of a security group control access to or from the Internet or internal network for the elastic container instances within the security group.

 Each security group can manage multiple elastic container instances within the same region.

 Each elastic container instance must belong to a single security group.

 Security groups are classified into basic security groups and advanced security groups.
 By default, the following rules are added when a security group is created:

 Inbound rules that allow access on ports 80 (HTTP), 443 (HTTPS), 22 (SSH), and 3389 (RDP) and an inbound rule that allows Internet Control Message Protocol (ICMP) access on all ports.
 These rules can be modified.